Skip to main content

 b.
 Getting the embed code snippet

-- On the Preview & Publish page of your puzzle, in the Embed panel, select the WordPress tab.
+3. On the Publish page, select the WordPress tab.

 c.
 Embedding a Puzzle on a Page/Post